T-Mobile US Inc. (TMUS) Stock: A SWOT Analysis

 TMUS) stock’s latest price update

-The stock of T-Mobile US Inc. (NASDAQ: TMUS) has decreased by -0.48 when compared to last closing price of 143.90.Despite this, the company has seen a loss of -1.82% in its stock price over the last five trading days.
+T-Mobile US Inc. (NASDAQ: TMUS) has experienced a rise in its stock price by 0.96 compared to its previous closing price of 139.91.
+However, the company has seen a fall of -5.79% in its stock price over the last five trading days.
+Barron’s reported on 03/24/23 that Fixed Wireless Is the New Telecom Thing.
+2 Big Plays.

 TMUS’s Market Performance